 Accupro vanity dial appears on indicators made in China and Germany.
 The Chinese indicators are worthless and can not be repaired.
 The German indicators are the Puppitast series made by Mahr-Federal.

 Alina (Switzerland) indicators were made by Compac until the mid-1960's.
 They are no longer available and spare parts are exhausted.
-We can still repair Alina Model 88 indicator was a superior version of the American-made Last Word indicator.
+The Alina Model 88 indicator was a superior version of the American-made Last Word indicator.

 Baker (China) indicators are cheap throw-aways for which parts are not available.
 We have been told that they are somewhat longer lived than other Chinese brands.
 Replacement contact points are not available but Compac points will fit, in a pinch.

 Baty (Swiss) indicators are a vanity dial on Girodtast indicators. (see below)

 Bestest (Switzerland) has become America's favorite and there's good reason.
 They're among the very best available; a great value for the money.
 Excellent repeatability and quick response make them desirable.
 If there's a drawback, it's that they're prone to damage because of the light construction.
 Available in black or white, horizontal, vertical or parallel.
 Except for the name on the dial and the accessories in the kit, they are identical to Tesatast.
 Distributed in the US by Brown & Sharpe.

 CDI (Chicago) test indicators are identical to Compac (Switzerland).
 These were made for CDI in the 1980's.
 CDI no longer sells them but you can buy the Compac replacements.